centrahq/api-documentation/source/guides/plugins/mailchimp-ecommerce.md

 The Audience-ID can be found by going to your [Audiences in Mailchimp](https://admin.mailchimp.com/lists/) and then selecting "Settings" on the Audience you want to use.
 In the bottom of the settings-page you will see "Unique id for audience X".
 Copy this value into the field in the Centra plugin.

+#### Audience Tags

+Centra sends to Mailchimp these tags:

+* FNAME
+* LNAME
+* GENDER

+To be abel to use tags, make sure they are configured in your Audience settings.

 #### "From"-address

 To make sure Mailchimp will send emails using your own domain, make sure you have [verified your domain with Mailchimp](https://admin.mailchimp.com/account/domains/) and then add an email address with that same domain to use as the "From"-email address for all your receipts.